G-G-Thorat/Learning_Things/README.md

 # Learning_Things
-This repo is just for reference of learning stuff to use it in projects.
+This repo contains projects, files, APIs for learning for creating great Python or ML Projects.